avisoori-databricks/Finetuning-Guide/README.md

 1. target_modules should include all linear layers instead of just the attention blocks.
 This increases training time substantially, but still much faster than full finetuning
 2. Opt for a higher rank for the low rank matrices e.g. r=16 vs r=8
 3. Upcast the layer norms to float 32 for more stable training
-4. Use a memory efficient and stable optimizer such as ADAMW
+4. Use a memory efficient and stable optimizer such as AdamW

 And most importantly, once the model is trained, use contrastive search for generating text.
 Control the alpha and k parameters to tune the output quality.
 For performing well with both code generation and coherent non-repetitive text generation alpha=0.5 and k=4 seemed to perform the best.
 Merge the adapter layers to the base models to improve inference latency.